cloudfoundry-incubator/push-apps/README.md

 Any changes to `ci/push-app.yml` should be pushed up to github once you are happy with the pipeline.

 Currently, the pipeline is targeted to a denver bbl deployed environment (see `CF_DOMAIN` in the pipeline).
-In order for the pipeline to run properly, [PCF Scheduler](https://network.pivotal.io/products/p-scheduler) must be installed as push-apps uses a service binding in acceptance tests.

 ## Known Issues